Information Literacy Lessons

 Search terms and strategies

 Developing search terms and strategies to create effective searches for finding sources.
-All components of this lesson must be completed in order.

 Evaluating information sources